- The error message can usually appear in link. when you try to open a

 - Click the Menu button in the top right corner and choose Settings.

 - In the People section locate your profile and select it.
 Now click the Remove button.

 - The confirmation message will now appear.
 Click the Remove button.

 - Restart Chrome and navigate back to the Settings tab.

 - In the People section click on Add person button.

 - Select the desired picture, enter the name and click the Add button.

-- New Chrome window will now appear.
-Click the name of your profile in the top and choose Sign in to Chrome.
+- A new Chrome window will now appear.
+Click the name of your profile at the top and choose Sign in to Chrome.

 - Now enter your email and password and you’ll have your account available again.